nmerrill67/GPU_GSPCA/README.md

 mkdir build && cd build
 cmake .. && make
 ```
+If you have everything installed, this will build the backend c code, c demo, python wrappers, and the tests.
+Messages will be displayed if any of the above are not built due to libraries missing, so be on the lookout.

+If you do not want to build the tests for whatever reason change the cmake call to:

+`cmake -DBUILD_TESTS=0 ..`

 Make sure the install directory is in your python path, this can be done in your .bashrc as